georgalis/pub/know/texmf/fonts.md

 LGR, T2A-C, T5, CS for extended-Latin, Cyrillic, Greek, and Vietnamese coverage.
 Probe passes all encodings unfiltered.

-**Numeral/ornament exclusion.** Families ending in `-Inf`, `-Sup`, `-Dnom`, `-Numr` (figure-only glyphs) and `-Orn` (ornament-only glyphs) are dropped---these render blank or numeral-only output in pangram text.

-**Bitmap exclusion.** Families matching known Metafont conventions (Computer Modern derivatives, Concrete, Almost European, LH Cyrillic, Washington, KC, and their clones) are dropped.
+**Bitmap exclusion.** Families matching known Metafont conventions (Computer Modern derivatives, Concrete, Almost European, LH Cyrillic, Washington, KC, and their clones) are dropped from both showcase and reference.
 Latin Modern (`lm*`), TeX Gyre (`q*`), PostScript base (`p*`), and TX/PX families are Type1 and retained.

-**Figure-style deduplication.** Families differing only by figure-style suffix (`-TLF`, `-LF`, `-OsF`, `-TOsF`) are collapsed to a single representative per base typeface, preferring TLF (tabular lining) over LF, OsF, and TOsF.
+**Figure-style deduplication.** Families differing only by figure-style suffix (`-TLF`, `-LF`, `-OsF`, `-TOsF`) are collapsed to a single representative per base typeface for the visual showcase, preferring TLF (tabular lining) over LF, OsF, and TOsF.
 Encoding priority applies within each base: T1 over OT1, OT1 over LY1.
-The result is one entry per distinct typeface design at its best available encoding.
+Families with numeral-only suffixes (`-Inf`, `-Sup`, `-Dnom`, `-Numr`) and ornament-only suffixes (`-Orn`) are excluded from the showcase but appear in the reference appendix.

+**Reference appendix.** A trailing section lists every base family that has figure-style or glyph-class variants, showing which suffixes are available (e.g., `CormorantGaramond: TLF, LF, OsF, TOsF, Inf, Sup`).
+A legend defines each suffix.
+This enables locating specific figure styles and ornament sets by typeface without rendering each variant.

 ## Discovery Output Format